Nitrobenzene

-Nitrobenzene is an organic compound with the chemical formula C6H5NO2.
+Nitrobenzene is an aromatic nitro compound and the simplest of the nitrobenzenes, with the chemical formula C6H5NO2.
 It is a water-insoluble pale yellow oil with an almond-like odor.
 It freezes to give greenish-yellow crystals.
 It is produced on a large scale from benzene as a precursor to aniline.
 In the laboratory, it is occasionally used as a solvent, especially for electrophilic reagents.
+As confirmed by X-ray crystallography, nitrobenzene is a planar molecule.

 Production

 Nitrobenzene is prepared by nitration of benzene with a mixture of concentrated sulfuric acid, water, and nitric acid.
 This mixture is sometimes called "mixed acid."

 The production of nitrobenzene is one of the most dangerous processes conducted in the chemical industry because of the exothermicity of the reaction (ΔH = −117 kJ/mol).